Novurix/Low-Poly-Terrain-Generation/README.md

 # Low Poly Terrain Generation
-simple terrain generation in OpenTK.
+Simple terrain generation in OpenTK (OpenGL but for C#).
 Rendering may be different on windows and linux.